junjypark/CLEAN/README.md

 **What is the recommended value for max.radius?**

 The max.radius determines the degree of spatial domain you're borrowing information from.
 Higher sensitivity obtained from a large value of max.radius, however, comes with the cost of decreased specificity.
 It should be determined a priori prior to obtaining any result.
 We empirically found values between 10 and 20 useful for interpretation.
+Please report these values in your article.

  <div id='id-misc'>